ceo777/diesel-attack-ton-nft/README.md

 Request:

-`GET /v2/mint-nft?id=<address>&apikey=<secret_token>` mints NFT for player and returns an id of the collectible (weapons for now) and explorer link to the game client app.
-Where `<address>` is the player's TON wallet address on the mainnet.
-And `<apikey>` is a client app hashed secret token.
-The response is time less than 1 second.
+`GET /v2/mint-nft?id=<address>&apikey=<secret_token>` mints NFT for player and returns an id of the collectible (weapons for now) and a link to just minted nft on explorer.
+Where `<address>` is the player's TON wallet friendly address on the mainnet.
+And `<secret_token>` is a client app hashed secret token.
+The response time is less than 1 second.

 Response: